Kim Dae-doo

-Kim Dae-doo (November 17, 1949 – December 28, 1976) was a South Korean serial killer who killed 17 people during a 55-day killing spree from August to October 1975.
+Kim Dae-doo (17 November 1949 – December 28, 1976) was a South Korean serial killer and burglar who killed 17 people during a 55-day period from August to October 1975.
 Kim was considered as one of the worst and most prolific criminals in South Korea's history, and he was executed for his crimes in 1976.

 Early life

-Kim Dae-doo was born on November 17, 1949, in rural Yeongam County, South Jeolla, the eldest of three sons and four daughters from a poor family.
+Kim Dae-doo was born on 17 November 1949, in rural Yeongam County, South Jeolla, the eldest of three sons and four daughters from a poor family.
 Kim's parents had high aspirations for him, wanting to send him to a top-class middle school in a big city and eventually study abroad.
 However, he failed his exams and had no special skills that would allow him to get a high-paying job.
 As a result, Kim developed an inferiority complex and turned towards petty crime, for which he was eventually imprisoned for assault and evidence tampering.
-After his release, Kim attempted to make an honest living as a factory worker, but his reputation as an ex-convict followed him everywhere, making him resentful towards a society he felt had wronged him.
+After his release, Kim attempted to make an honest living as a factory worker, but he was ostracized for his ex-convict status, developing resentment towards society, which he felt had wronged him.